-Our Chief Financial and Operational Officer Terri Hamer, and our full-time, on-site, school nurse, Casey Domine, are our designated contacts for SFDPH to contact about COVID-19.
-Casey will be responsible for record keeping, contact tracing, and notification of exposed persons.
-Supporting our school nurse, we have a team of three parent volunteers, Darpun Sachdev, Elizabeth Steinfield, and Raveena Rihal, who are activated as part of the SFDPH response and fully trained to conduct contact tracing.
-This team will train our nurse in contact tracing protocols and support any contact tracing needed in the case of an outbreak.
-In addition to maintaining a List of Close Contacts, as required by SFDPH, our Contact Tracing Team will also maintain a School Outbreak Tracker in the case of an outbreak.
+Our Chief Financial and Operational Officer Terri Hamer, and our full-time, on-site, school nurse, Maddy Sandoval, are our designated contacts for SFDPH to contact about COVID-19.
+Maddy will be responsible for record keeping, contact tracing, and notification of exposed persons.
+In addition to maintaining a List of Close Contacts, as required by SFDPH, we will also maintain a School Outbreak Tracker in the case of an outbreak.